 - Does magnification depend on sensor size?
 Look at the formula.
 Do you see the sensor size anywhere in the formula?
 No?
 Then magnification does not depend on sensor size.
 A 1x magnification is always 1x, regardless of sensor size.
 The lens knows nothing and cares nothing about the camera mounted at the rear of the lens.
 Placed at a given distance from the subject, the lens projects an image of constant size onto the focal plane, regardless of the size of the sensor you place at the focal plane.
 It still projects an image of the same size on its focal plane even if there is no camera at all at the focal plane.

 Multiple web sites, including Olympus' own, erroneously report a 2.5x maximum magnification for this lens.
-This stems from a habit by Olympus writers of promotional materials of specifying magnification as a factor relative to FF, i.e. the 135 film frame format, which of course is pure nonsense.
-Maximum magnification is a dimensionless constant for a given lens and distance between lens and subject, and is completely independent of sensor size.
-A 1x lens always produces a 1x magnification, whether on full-frame, APS-C, Micro 4/3 or any other format.
+This stems from a habit by Olympus writers of promotional materials of specifying magnification as a factor relative to full frame (henceforth FF), i.e. the 135 film frame format, which of course is pure nonsense.
+As seen above, maximum magnification is a dimensionless constant for a given lens and distance between lens and subject, and is completely independent of sensor size.
+A lens set up for a 1x magnification always produces a 1x magnification, whether on full-frame, APS-C, Micro 4/3 or any other format.
 What changes with sensor size is the field of view at the same magnification, which is a whole different thing.

 The Olympus 30 mm f/3.5 macro lens produces a maximum magnification of 1.25x.
 Period.
 No ifs, no buts and no sensor format equivalents.
 Don't let anyone tell you otherwise or try to confuse you.